bennyyclo/Cytofin/README.md

 CytofIN provided three functions for CyTOF data integration:

-1. homogenize-this function performs batch homogenization of cytof data based on a user-defined panel and search pattern.
+1. homogenize-this function performs batch homogenization of CyTOF data based on a user-defined panel and search pattern.
 2. anprep-this function generates reference statistics from anchors identified from each plate (batch).
 3. annorm-this function performs signal normalization using transformation function based on the anchor from anprep.
 4. annorm_nrs-this function performs signal normalization using stabilized channels as internal anchors.